SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Add partials to your content.
 Use the suggested range from your competitors.

-This section is devoted to elements of the site structure such as:
+This section is devoted to the elements of the site structure such as:

-If you notice that your competitors’ structure is much more advanced, try to add some headings and paragraphs to improve the experience of the users.
+If you notice that your competitors’ structure is much more advanced, try to add some headings and paragraphs to improve the user experience.

 In this section, you can quickly check how many characters your title and meta description have and compare this result with your competitors.